Badger Meter (NYSE:BMI) Posts Quarterly Earnings Results, Beats Estimates By $0.17 EPS

-Badger Meter (NYSE:BMI – Get Free Report) issued its quarterly earnings results on Thursday.
-The scientific and technical instruments company reported $0.99 EPS for the quarter, topping analysts’ consensus estimates of $0.82 by $0.17, Briefing.com reports.
-The firm had revenue of $196.80 million for the quarter, compared to analysts’ expectations of $182.25 million.
-Badger Meter had a return on equity of 19.07% and a net margin of 13.16%.
-The business’s revenue for the quarter was up 23.7% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $0.66 EPS.
+Badger Meter (NYSE:BMI – Get Free Report) posted its quarterly earnings data on Thursday.
+The scientific and technical instruments company reported $0.99 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.82 by $0.17, Briefing.com reports.
+The company had revenue of $196.80 million for the quarter, compared to the consensus estimate of $182.25 million.
+Badger Meter had a net margin of 13.81% and a return on equity of 20.26%.
+The business’s revenue was up 23.7% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $0.66 EPS.

 Badger Meter Trading Down 1.0 %

-The business also recently announced a quarterly dividend, which was paid on Friday, March 8th.
-Shareholders of record on Friday, February 23rd were given a $0.27 dividend.
-This represents a $1.08 dividend on an annualized basis and a yield of 0.61%.
-The ex-dividend date of this dividend was Thursday, February 22nd.
-Badger Meter’s dividend payout ratio (DPR) is presently 34.39%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, March 8th.
+Shareholders of record on Friday, February 23rd were paid a dividend of $0.27 per share.
+The ex-dividend date was Thursday, February 22nd.
+This represents a $1.08 annualized dividend and a yield of 0.61%.
+Badger Meter’s dividend payout ratio is 31.12%.

 Badger Meter, Inc manufactures and markets flow measurement, quality, control, and communication solutions worldwide.
 It offers mechanical or static water meters, and related radio and software technologies and services to municipal water utilities market.
 The company also provides flow instrumentation products, including meters, valves, and other sensing instruments to measure and control fluids going through a pipe or pipeline, including water, air, steam, and other liquids and gases to original equipment manufacturers as the primary flow measurement device within a product or system, as well as through manufacturers' representatives.